 A further review of available clinical evidence on marijuana cited a case that — although not involving ADHD — showed that a child with autistic spectrum disorder had

-The U.S. National Institute on Drug Abuse (NIDA) warn that some research suggests there are long-term, negative effects of using marijuana, especially on the brain during early development.
+The National Institute on Drug Abuse (NIDA) warns that some research suggests there are long-term, negative effects of using THC, especially on the brain during early development.
 These effects include:

 - slowing cognitive development in children and adolescents

-- increasing risk of depression, anxiety, psychosis, and other mood disorders
+- increasing risks of depression, anxiety, psychosis, and other mood disorders

 - loss of IQ points, although others have disputed these findings

 - attention, learning, memory, and other brain function problems

 The long-term negative effects of using THC may not be the same as using CBD, but there is not enough research to confirm this.

 People with ADHD should be cautious about using marijuana, mainly as doctors are unable to advise on safe doses.

 The current situation suggests more research is needed to prove that marijuana is a safe and effective treatment for ADHD.